MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/gain-insights-dashboards-sales-professional.md

 ## Open a different dashboard

 You can use the view selector to select the dashboard of your choice.
-Select the view selector<!--from editor: Edit okay?
-I didn't know which dashboard name you'd select before you select a name from the drop-down list.-->, and then select the dashboard you want to open from the drop-down list.
+Select the view selector, and then select the dashboard you want to open from the drop-down list.

 ![Dashboard drop-down list](media/dashboard-drop-down-list.png "Dashboard drop-down list")